African spurred tortoise: Requirements

 The ideal enclosure for the African spurred tortoise is an outdoor pen where they will be able to construct a burrow.
-A fence of around two feet is recommended with some parts of the fence being extended underground.
-They prefer high temperatures and thrive in temperatures as high as 100 degrees Fahrenheit when they have a borrow to go into to cool off.
-When in captivity they should also have access to heating systems to keep the temperature of an enclosure above 60 degrees Fahrenheit for when the temperature drops during the night.
-If the tortoise is being kept inside they need access to artificial means of sunlight.
+A fence of about 2 feet in height is recommended with some parts of the fence being extended underground.
+They prefer high temperatures and thrive in temperatures as high as 100 degrees Fahrenheit when they have a burrow to go into to cool off.
+When in captivity they should also have access to heating systems to keep the temperature of an enclosure above 60 degrees Fahrenheit when the temperature drops during the night.
+If the tortoise is being kept inside it needs access to artificial means of sunlight.
 The enclosure should also be kept somewhat humid.
-Humidity should be kept around 40-50 percent as any higher than that can lead to repository issues.
+Humidity should be kept around 40–50 percent, as higher humidity may cause respiratory issues.
 These tend to be fungal infections, but shell rot is also common.

-They require high fiber diets (grasses and hays) as many "wet" vegetables can cause health problems in large quantities.
-Red leaf lettuce, prickly pear cactus pads, hibiscus leaves, hay from various grasses and dandelions are some of the better foods to make up the bulk of their diet.
-They will attempt to eat most types of plants eventually and some common garden plants can be very toxic to them, such as azaleas.
+They require high-fiber diets (grasses and hays), as many "wet" vegetables can cause health problems in large quantities.
+Red leaf lettuce, prickly pear cactus pads, hibiscus leaves, hay from various grasses, and dandelions are some of the better foods to make up the bulk of their diet.
+They will attempt to eat most types of plants eventually and some common garden plants, such as azaleas, can be very toxic to them.
 They will eat such things as caterpillars and snails if given the opportunity, but this also should be a very small portion of their diet.
 Calcium should also be another small portion of their diet to help with shell growth.
 The tortoises should also avoid proteins and consume fruits very sparsely.
-As the tortoises get older and their jaws stronger, it is recommended to allow them to eat hays such as Orchard and Timothy Hay.
+As the tortoises get older and their jaws stronger, it is recommended to allow them to eat hays such as orchard and timothy hay.
 Certain vegetables can lead to serious medical issues.
-Kale, brussel sprouts, and broccoli can be added to their diet rarely, but are known to cause hypothyroidism.
-Parsley, collard greens, and romaine lettuce should be excluded from their diets entirely, as they are too high in calcium oxalate.
+Parsley, broccoli, kale and spinach should be excluded from their diets entirely, as they are too high in calcium oxalate.